evanyawilson/city-reccomendation/README.md

 ----------

 ## Data Access
 To access the data, you will need an API key.
-(EMPLOYERS - PLEASE REQUEST CODE NOTEBOOK & WEB APP FOR EXPLORATION!)
+(EMPLOYERS - PLEASE REQUEST CODE NOTEBOOK & WEB APP FOR EXPLORATION USING THE DATA!)

 ----------